Connector Job Shadowing Checklist

-- Effectively match students/learners with job shadow hosts, based on their career interests and personal factors.
+- Effectively match learners with job shadow hosts, based on their career interests and personal factors.

 - Collect any required forms.

-- Have teachers/faculty help create learning objectives and work with students/learners to prepare for the day.
+- Have teachers/faculty help create learning objectives and work with learners to prepare for the day.

-- Confirm scheduling and transportation arrangements for the student(s).
+- Confirm scheduling and transportation arrangements for the learner(s).
 Check school policies, and ask about workers’ compensation insurance coverage.

-- Give employer information about the participating student(s) and make sure plans have been made to receive them.
+- Give employer information about the participating learner(s) and make sure plans have been made to receive them.
 Ask about dress requirements.